-It's time for National Engineers Week, and for an organization known as the Architect of the Capitol – celebrating it may not be without controversy.
+For an organization known as the Architect of the Capitol – celebrating engineers may not be without controversy.
 But as a communication professional, I am neutral in the timeless "battle" between these two professions.
 And, in truth, America's greatest buildings could not have been built without the best contributions from both – this is certainly true of the United States Capitol.

 The celebrated architect of the Capitol Dome and founder of the American Institute of Architects (AIA), Thomas Walter, often overshadows the contributions of his contemporary colleague, partner and foil, Montgomery Meigs (pictured above).
 Meigs – a man who built the Capitol while helping save the Union it represents, may be America's greatest engineer.